Below is a list of Celtic tunes (mostly Irish) with

 in sessions nowadays than O'Neill's.
 (But you should have a copy of that as well!).

-Feel free to contact me (Steve Austin) with any tune requests at saustin98(at)comcast(dot)net.
+Feel free to contact me (Steve Austin) at saustin98(at)comcast(dot)net.

 This is a hoot.
 You're in a "virtual session" with some pretty good players in a pub.